Fixing issues related to mixed content

 • If the external resource is a file that can be downloaded, download it again and host it on your HTTPS server.

-• If the resource is not essential for displaying on the website, remove it entirely.
+• If the resource is not essential for displaying on the website, you may find it best to simply delete content.

-After uploading the resource to an HTTPS domain, replace the source code with the resource’s new HTTPS URL.
+After uploading your formerly HTTP resources to an HTTPS domain, replace the source code with the resource’s new HTTPS URL.

 Categories: